The Cuban Five

 An unfair trial and harsh prison sentences resulted in terms of between 15 years to double life for the men.
 As extra punishment, visitation rights for two of their wives have been denied and visa requests for other members of the families severely restricted.

-Although René González, who had the shortest sentence, was released after serving his term in October 2011, and eventually allowed home in May 2013, he did not receive justice.
+Although René González and Fernando González who had the shortest sentences, were released after serving their terms in October 2011 and February 2014, they did not receive justice.
 And the others still remain in US jails.

 Human rights organisations have condemned the unfairness of the trial and the treatment of the families.
 Amnesty International has described the treatment of the Five as “contrary both to the standards for the humane treatment of prisoners and to a states’ obligation to protect family life.”